Home

 The first chess-automaton of Torres

-Unlike modern electrical automaton machines, the El Ajedrecista was mechanical.
+Unlike modern electrical automation machines, the El Ajedrecista was mechanical.
 Before Torres built his chess machine, he had tried several other things.
 For instance, he had studied mathematics thus he built an algebra equation solver.

 Quick Facts